Join me on a 5-day photography workshop on the beautiful and picturesque Isle of Skye where world class landscape locations await us.

 As an avid fan and lover of Skye myself, you can be confident you’re in good hands with an intimate knowledge of the area having been many times before.
+I will take you to the best spots at the best times to suit the conditions.
 With such a small group size you’ll be sure to get plenty of 1-2-1 tuition, ensuring you learn as much as you possibly can over the week as well as enjoying your time on the beautiful misty isle.

 There are four rooms in the cottage, enabling you to have a room to yourself.
 All rooms are spacious with linen and towels provided.
 If you would like to bring a partner or friend, then there is a 50% discount available for the second person to those wishing to do so and happy to share a room.
 There is only one opportunity for this discount as it would raise the number of participants from 3 to 4.

-The cottage also boats a large comfortable lounge, decent sized kitchen, WiFi, a huge conservatory and ample parking.
+The cottage also boats a large comfortable lounge, decent sized kitchen with facilities, WiFi, a huge conservatory and ample parking.

-The course has been chosen for this week in November as it has manageable sunrise times of around 07:45 and sunset times of 16:30.
+The course has been chosen for this week in October with reasonable sunrise and sunset times just before the clocks change.
+We should hopefully still get some good weather and light during a time where Autumn is on it’s way out with some fantastic colours about.
+With some luck, we may even get a dusting of snow.
 Our days are likely to be full and busy if the weather is good.
-We will return to the cottage for small breaks, to have breakfast and to prepare lunch.
-Post-processing can be done in the cottage but will more than likely take place in the evening.
+We will return to the cottage for small breaks during the day for food and particularly if the weather is bad, we will make these decisions as a group.
+Post-processing can be done in the cottage either during periods of bad weather or in the evening.

 I run relaxed workshops that require flexibility.
-With the Scottish weather plans can often change and I will advise on a day-by-day basis what we are to do.
+With the Scottish weather, plans can often change and I will advise on a day-by-day basis what we are to do.
 I aim to take you out and show you how I would work as if I was there on my own.
-However, I always keep personal photos to a minimum, only setting up to demonstrate my workflow once everyone is happy/the conditions are unique.
+However, I always keep personal photos to a minimum, only setting up to demonstrate my workflow once everyone is happy or if the conditions are unique.